Riminder/hrtech-etl/README.md

 Under the hood for `PushMode.EVENTS`:

-1. The connector translates **unified events** → internal fetch requests:
+1. The connector translates **unified events** → internal fetch actions:

    * `fetch_resources_by_events(Resource.JOB, events)`
 2. Core applies `having` (postfilters) to the **native** jobs.